 Guidelines for Honors

 Completing an honors thesis under the guidance of a faculty member in the department offers students a unique opportunity to do original research on a topic of special interest, and to hone their writing skills in their language of study.
-Spanish, French or Romance Languages majors who wish to complete an honors project in their senior year must have an outstanding academic record in Romance Languages and possess an excellent command of their language of specialty.
+Hispanic Studies, Francophone Studies or Romance Languages and Literatures majors who wish to complete an honors project in their senior year must have an outstanding academic record in Romance Languages and Literatures and possess an excellent command of their language of specialty.
 The subject of the honors project relates to an area of study already familiar to the student, whether through coursework in the department or study abroad.
 An honors project typically involves two semesters of independent study, the writing of an honors essay of approximately fifty to sevety-five pages in French, Italian or Spanish and its defense before a committee of members of the department.
-All students pursuing an honors project also take a 300-level course in the Department each semester of their enrollment in the independent study.
+All students pursuing an honors project also take a 3000-level course in the Department each semester of their enrollment in the independent study.

 Requirements and Timetable for Completion of Honors Projects